kaiwu-astro/lps_plus/README.md

 - You have some experience with NBODY6++GPU.
 Perhaps you need to successfully (i) download the code, (ii) compile the code, and (iii) run a star cluster simulation at least once.
 (See https://github.com/nbody6ppgpu/Nbody6PPGPU-beijing)
 - You have some experience with REBOUND.
 Maybe at a similar level of proficiency as above.
 (See https://github.com/hannorein/rebound)

-I am sorry for the prerequisite, but simulating planetary systems in star clusters is a bit of cutting-edge science 🎩 .
+I am sorry for the prerequisite, but simulating planetary systems in star clusters is a bit of new science 🎩 .

 ## Compile NBODY6++GPU